 Despite its homey atmosphere, Columbia Care isn’t messing around — its facility is strictly regulated, and anyone wishing to obtain a prescription must first navigate a maze of bureaucratic red tape.
 Dispensaries run by additional companies are planned for Murray Hill, Queens, and the Bronx, but right now Manhattan is the only option for New Yorkers who want to pull an Abbi Jacobson in Whole Foods.
 With that in mind, here’s everything you need to know about Columbia Care’s facility.

 At 212 E. 14th Street, near 3rd Avenue — prime tourist stomping ground.

-Only people diagnosed with epilepsy, multiple sclerosis, Lou Gehrig's Disease, Parkinson's disease, Huntington's disease, neuropathies, spinal cord injuries, cancer, and HIV/AIDS.
-According to Syracuse.com, the health commissioner is expected to decide on whether to add Alzheimer's disease, muscular dystrophy, dystonia, post-traumatic stress disorder, and rheumatoid arthritis within the next 18 months, and conditions can be added or removed at any time.
+Only people diagnosed with epilepsy, multiple sclerosis, Lou Gehrig’s disease, Parkinson’s disease, Huntington’s disease, neuropathies, spinal-cord injuries, cancer, and HIV/AIDS.
+The health commissioner has yet to decide whether to add Alzheimer’s disease, muscular dystrophy, dystonia, post-traumatic stress disorder, and rheumatoid arthritis.
+Conditions can be added or removed at any time.